mh0409/trpred/README.md

 		* Parameters:
 			* **raw_comments**: the raw file of comments that will be cleaned
 		* Output:
-			* A csv file where one row is one comment and a column is a field of interest for that post
+			* A csv file where one row is one comment and a column is a field of interest for that comment

 ## utils.py
 * TBU